 To Prepare the Cake Pan

-- Prepare two rectangular sheets of parchment paper long enough to hang over the sides of a 6-inch (15-cm) round cake pan by 2 inches (5 cm).
+- Prepare two rectangular sheets of parchment paper long enough to hang over the sides of one 6-inch (15-cm) round cake pan by 2 inches (5 cm).
 Place them crisscross to maximize the coverage on all sides.
-(You can use just one sheet if your parchment paper is extra wide.)
+(You can use just one sheet per cake pan if your parchment paper is extra wide.)
 Fold them twice into quarters, like a paper napkin.

 - Open the folded sheets and place them crisscross as before.
 Find the center point of the crisscrossed sheets.
 Where the creases intersect will also indicate the center of the cake pan.
 Center the parchment sheets over the cake pan ring, then center the removable bottom on top of the sheets.

 - Press down the removable bottom and the parchment sheets into the cake pan, creasing the paper against the bottom and inside of the pan to fit snugly.
 Press and crease the paper edges down around the outside of the cake pan, too.

 - Gently take out both the removable bottom and the parchment sheets, which are now molded into the shape of the pan.
 Place the removable bottom back into the cake pan (as it should be).
 Then, fit the molded parchment paper back into the cake pan on top of the removable bottom.
 Press the paper down to fit snugly.
 (If you‘re doubling the recipe, repeat this process with a second cake pan.)